New England: Political and demographic shift

+The Great Depression and post-World War II changes

+The Great Depression in the United States of the 1930s hit the region hard, with high unemployment in the industrial cities.
+The Boston Stock Exchange rivaled the New York Stock Exchange in 1930.
 The Democrats appealed to factory workers and especially Catholics, pulling them into the New Deal coalition and making the once-Republican region into one that was closely divided.
 However, the enormous spending on munitions, ships, electronics, and uniforms during World War II caused a burst of prosperity in every sector.

 The region lost most of its factories starting with the loss of textiles in the 1930s and getting worse after 1960.
 The New England economy was radically transformed after World War II.
 The factory economy practically disappeared.
-Like urban centers in the Rust Belt, once-bustling New England communities fell into economic decay following the flight of the region's industrial base.
+Once-bustling New England communities fell into economic decay following the flight of the region's industrial base.
 The textile mills one by one went out of business from the 1920s to the 1970s.
-For example, the Crompton Company, after 178 years in business, went bankrupt in 1984, costing the jobs of 2,450 workers in five states.
+For example, the Crompton Company went bankrupt in 1984 after 178 years in business, costing the jobs of 2,450 workers in five states.
 The major reasons were cheap imports, the strong dollar, declining exports, and a failure to diversify.
 The shoe industry subsequently left the region as well.

 What remains is very high technology manufacturing, such as jet engines, nuclear submarines, pharmaceuticals, robotics, scientific instruments, and medical devices.
-MIT (the Massachusetts Institute of Technology) invented the format for university-industry relations in high tech fields and spawned many software and hardware firms, some of which grew rapidly.
+The Massachusetts Institute of Technology invented the format for university-industry relations in high tech fields and spawned many software and hardware firms, some of which grew rapidly.
 By the 21st century, the region had become famous for its leadership roles in the fields of education, medicine, medical research, high-technology, finance, and tourism.

 Some industrial areas were slow in adjusting to the new service economy.
-In 2000, New England had two of the ten poorest cities in the U.S. (by percentage living below the poverty line): the state capitals of Providence, Rhode Island, and Hartford, Connecticut.
+In 2000, New England had two of the ten poorest cities in the U.S. (by percentage living below the poverty line): the state capitals of Providence, Rhode Island and Hartford, Connecticut.
 They were no longer in the bottom ten by 2010; Connecticut, Massachusetts, and New Hampshire remain among the ten wealthiest states in the United States in terms of median household income and per capita income.